SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit2EssayJack.md

 			* How did he fade?
 He got balance-of-powered A32 again b/c he was being too good at this emperor-not-an-emperor thing.
 		* Net positive?
 Hard to tell.
 But!
 At that time, this was natural and inevitable: we got from Louis to Louis, but it is from A31 Louis to A30 better Louis
 	* Same thing in England too, after A22 replacement happened, England was always the mediator (QUOTENEEDED)
-		* The big-BOP Britons did not want to assimilate in the Indeas A19 when it is not in their intrests
 	* Good outcome for future collab: when interest is served, working with adversary is possible A2.
 Did not want to crush enemy in hopes of not hurting future collab A29.
-* These systems are heavily Euro-centric
+* BOP is heavily Euro-centric, and can't work elseware
+	* The big-BOP Britons did not want to assimilate in the Indeas A19 when it is not in their intrests

 ## Defluffifying